Generated Factories

 }

-Add the accessor to the configuration file together with the definition of the service the accessor will return:
+Add the accessor to the configuration file, along with the definition of the service it should return:

 services: